 Mount Rainier National Park offers up a true mountain landscape paradise.
 Literally, we will visit Paradise!
-The August session will split time between the Sunrise side of the mountain and Paradise in hopes of catching the narrow window for peak wildflower bloom.
-We will also take advantage of a less than half moon setting in the west as the milky way rises over Mount Rainier.
-The September session will focus on scenes small and grand as fall foliage spreads across the high alpine landscape in carpets of fiery orange and red.
-Both workshops will visit some of the park’s beautiful waterfalls such as Narada, Christine, and Myrtle Falls as well as Reflection and Tipsoo Lake.
+Summer time is wildflower season, and we will split time between the Paradise and Sunrise sides of the mountain in hopes of catching the narrow window for peak bloom.
+We will also take advantage of the dark night skies as the milky way rises over Mount Rainier.
+The Mount Rainier Photo Workshop will visit some of the park’s beautiful waterfalls such as Narada, Christine, and Myrtle Falls as well as Reflection and Tipsoo Lake.

 We’ll visit several waterfalls which will give ample opportunity for grand and small scenes alike.
 Mastering shutter speeds and their effect will be on the list.